Tiangong-2: History

-The China Manned Space Engineering Office published a brief description of Tiangong-2 and its successor Tiangong-3 in 2008, indicating that at least two crewed spaceships would be launched to dock with Tiangong-2.
+The China Manned Space Engineering Office published a brief description of Tiangong-2 and its successor Tiangong-3 in 2008, stating that at least two crewed spacecraft would dock with Tiangong-2.

-Tiangong-2 was originally expected to be launched by the China National Space Agency (CNSA) by 2015 to replace the prototype module Tiangong-1, which was launched in September 2011.
-In March 2011, Chinese officials stated that Tiangong-2 was scheduled to be launched by 2015.
-An uncrewed cargo spacecraft will dock with the station, allowing for resupply.
+Tiangong-2 was originally planned for launch by the China National Space Agency (CNSA) in 2015 as the successor to Tiangong-1, which launched in September 2011.
+Chinese officials stated in March 2011 that the module would support crewed missions and uncrewed cargo resupply operations.